stgm/scientific-programming-1/41 Statistics/10 NormalDistribution/10 NormalDistribution.md

 # Statistics #

 If ever there is a subject that connects students of different educations it is the fear for (the shortage of knowledge about) statistics.
 And yet it is in every scientific discipline and a crucial part them, because it is the key to drawing conclusions from collected data.
-What is the 'truth' that is hidden inside data and how can we wheigh different hypotheses against one another.
-In this moduel we'll take a look at some of the most well-known techniques by using a fabricated case and made up data.
+What is the 'truth' that is hidden inside data and how can we weigh different hypotheses against one another.
+In this module we'll take a look at some of the most well-known techniques by using a fabricated case and made up data.

 ![](ExampleDenemarken.png){:.inline}{: style="width:35%"}

-**The case:** In Denmark there is a groep of researchers that studies whether the length of women is correlated to the income of their parents.
+**The case:** In Denmark there is a group of researchers that studies whether the length of women is correlated to the income of their parents.
 The categories of income vary from category-0 (very poor) to category-10 (very rich) and from each category a random number of women have been selected of whom the length is measured.
 THe data (the average measured length for each category of income) is represented in the graph to the side.
 This is where the trouble begins.
 A part of the researchers thinks the data suggests that there is a linear relationship (blue) whilst another group thinks there's no relationship whatsoever (red).
-The latter group says the observed 'light' dependancy is just the result of accidental fluctuations in length of the women that were sampled.
+The latter group says the observed 'light' dependance is just the result of accidental fluctuations in length of the women that were sampled.

-In this module, after first trying out some introductionary exercises, we'll try to find out what conclusions can be drawn: is there, or isn't there a (causal) relationship?
+In this module, after first trying out some introductory exercises, we'll try to find out what conclusions can be drawn: is there, or isn't there a (causal) relationship?

-Although it is not the goal to provide an entire lecture on statistic, there's no way around introducing at least some statistics alongside the new Python ingredients as a preperation to the assignments.
+Although it is not the goal to provide an entire lecture on statistic, there's no way around introducing at least some statistics alongside the new Python ingredients as a preparation to the assignments.

 ## Assignment 1: percentage of women taller than an average man